 I “get” it.
 It’s an ambitious novel that succeeds at combining multiple genres that usually don’t mix in a way that really works.

 What surprised me most about The Ministry of Time was the tone.
-It’s vulgar, it’s funny, it’s sarcastic all ways that feel natural to me but I don’t often see in the novels I read.
+It’s vulgar, it’s funny, it’s sarcastic… In a way that feels natural to me that I don’t often see in the novels I read.

 Kaliane Bradley, and the narrator in The Ministry of Time, is a “passing” mixed race person raised by an immigrant mother displaced from her country and her people.
 This is relevant to my experience of reading through the novel because it comes up a lot in the text and because this is also my lived experience.

-I can’t say that Bradley’s portrayal of this sexy AF sailor plucked straight from the Victorian era speaks to me but there’s a lot in the Ministry of Time that does.
-And, it seems obvious to me that is partially because Bradley, the narrator and I all share this common history and how important it is to our understanding who we are, where we belong and how we interact with the world.
+I can’t say that Bradley’s portrayal of this “sexy AF sailor plucked straight from the Victorian era” speaks to me in that way but there’s a lot in the Ministry of Time that does.
+And, it seems obvious to me that this is partially because Bradley, the narrator and I all share this common history of immigrant mothers and how important it is to our understanding who we are, where we belong and how we interact with the world.

 Although, I wonder what Bradley’s next novel will look like considering that she’s obviously self-inserted parts of herself (in a very fan fiction-y way) into the text, as the narrator.
 What will her next protagonist look like?